Talks and publications

 Jonathan Müller

-We at think-cell have given many conceptual talks about iterators, ranges, string formatting, and generic programming in the past.
-Now, we would like to present the library that is the foundation of our code base and that lets us write code the way we like it: Short, elegant, and to the point.
+In the past, we at think-cell have given many conceptual talks about iterators, ranges, string formatting, and generic programming.
+Now, we would like to present the library that is the foundation of our codebase and that lets us write code the way we like it: short, elegant, and to the point.

 Sebastian Theophil